nburgdorfer/cvtkit/docs/api/camera.md

-???+ note "File Formats"
+???+ note "Pose File Formats"
-	Please see the resources page on [file formats](../resources/file_formats.md) to learn more about the expected/supported formats commonly used in this library.
+	Please see the resources page on [pose file formats](../resources/pose_file_formats.md) to learn more about the expected/supported formats commonly used in this library.

 ::: cvt.camera